Calva15/Text-Parser/README.md

 - Counts the number of lines and words in the file.
 - Searches for the frequency of a specific word.
 - Removes punctuation and processes text in a case-insensitive manner.
-- Requires file to be read in the same directory as program

 This project is a great starting point for learning file handling, string manipulation, and basic text parsing in C.